 Master of Public Policy (MPP)

-The Master of Public Policy (MPP) degree is a 36-credit interdisciplinary degree designed to provide students the tools necessary to understand and solve complex issues related to public policy.
-This program will help students develop knowledge in foundational elements of public policy coupled with a concentration in animal protection policy, food and agricultural policy, community resilience, clean energy policy, or justice reform policy.
-MPP courses are offered online and in person during our summer session.
+The Master of Public Policy (MPP) degree is a 40-credit interdisciplinary degree designed to provide students the tools necessary to understand and solve complex issues related to public policy.
+This program will help students develop knowledge in foundational elements of public policy coupled with a concentration in animal protection policy, food and agricultural policy, clean energy policy, or justice reform policy.
+MPP students can complete the degree entirely online or opt to take the program in a hybrid format and join us in Vermont during our in-person summer session.

 The world’s complex public policy ecosystem demands professionals that can navigate both the halls of government and vast world of advocacy, government relations, and lobbying.